abhiSyncd/Java-Threads-Step-By-Step/5-a-RaceCondition-I/readMe.md

        There is No Need to block threads when all are in read mode.
        However, When one of the threads is writing, block all other threads from reading and writing

+       A read-write lock is a lock that allows multiple threads to read from the same resource simultaneously, BUT only one thread to write to it

        Source :
        https://medium.com/analytics-vidhya/advanced-locking-in-java-reentrant-read-write-lock-b40fce0833de
        https://java2blog.com/java-reentrantreadwritelock-example/